Emigration from the United States: Statistics

 The United Nations estimates the number of migrants by origin and destination of all countries and territories.
 In 2019, the organization estimated that about 3.2 million people from the United States were living elsewhere.
 This number is mostly based on country of birth recorded in censuses, so it does not include U.S. citizens who were not born in the United States, such as those who acquired U.S. citizenship by descent or naturalization.

 One indicator of the U.S. citizen population overseas is the number of Consular Reports of Birth Abroad requested by U.S. citizens from a U.S. embassy or consulate as a proof of U.S. citizenship of their children born abroad.
 The Bureau of Consular Affairs reported issuing 503,585 such documents over the decade 2000–2009.
 Based on this, and on some assumptions about the family composition and birth rates, some authors estimate the U.S. civilian population overseas as between 3.6 and 4.3 million.

 Sizes of certain subsets of U.S. citizens living abroad can be estimated based on statistics published by the Internal Revenue Service (IRS).
 U.S. citizens with income above a certain level are required to file a U.S. income tax regardless of where they reside.
 During 2019, the IRS recorded about 739,000 U.S. tax returns filed with a foreign address, representing about 1.3 million people including spouses and dependents.
 Other indicators are the number of U.S. tax returns with a partial exclusion on income from work abroad (about 476,000 in 2016) and those reporting foreign income other than passive income (about 1.5 million in 2016), but not all of these were from people actually residing abroad full-time.

 Estimates by country

 The list below is of the main countries hosting American populations.
-Those shown first with exact counts are enumerations of Americans who have immigrated to those countries and are legally resident there, does not include those who were born there to one or two American parents, does not necessarily include those born in the U.S. to parents temporarily in the U.S. and moved with parents by right of citizenship rather than immigration, and does not necessarily include temporary expatriates.
-In all other cases, starting with Israel, the figures are estimates of part-time U.S. resident Americans and expatriates alike.
+Those shown with exact counts are enumerations of Americans who have immigrated to those countries and are legally resident there, does not include those who were born there to one or two American parents, does not necessarily include those born in the U.S. to parents temporarily in the U.S. and moved with parents by right of citizenship rather than immigration, and does not necessarily include temporary expatriates.